sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 > curl -L -o data/ref_genome/chr${i}.fa.gz
 > https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/chr${i}.fa.gz
 > gunzip data/ref_genome/chr${i}.fa.gz
+> done
+> cat chr${i}.fa > hg38.fa
 >> ~~~
 >> {: .bash}
 >>
 > {: .solution}
 {: .challenge}

+> ## Downloading genome reference files
+> For convenience, we have downloaded our reference file from the UCSC resource as it provides reference files on a per-chromosome basis.
+In pratice, you will probably want to download an entire genome for your variant calling.
+Moreover, you might have a reference organism other than human.
+> Reference genomes for a variety of organisms can be found on [Ensembl](https://www.ensembl.org/Homo_sapiens/Info/Index).

+{: .callout}

 You will also need to create directories for the results that will be generated as part of this workflow.
 We can do this in a single line of code, because `mkdir` can accept multiple new directory